Joe Mauer: 2010–2012

-He made his first Major League start at first base on July 7, 2011, in Chicago, where he turned the first ball hit to him into an unassisted double play.
-In all he had 13 putouts and 2 assists and went 3-for-5 at the plate with 2 RBI in a 6–2 victory over the White Sox.
+Mauer made his first Major League start at first base on July 7, 2011, in Chicago, where he turned the first ball hit to him into an unassisted double play.
+In all, he had 13 putouts and two assists and went 3-for-5 at the plate with 2 RBI in a 6–2 victory over the White Sox.
 On August 18, 2011, Mauer played his first game in right field.
-He had 3 putouts and went 1-for-3 with 1 RBI in an 8–4 Twins loss against the New York Yankees.
+He had three putouts and went 1-for-3 with an RBI in an 8–4 Twins loss against the New York Yankees.

 Mauer struggled the entire summer with various ailments, from complications due to surgery at the beginning of the season to a bout of pneumonia at the end of the season, and had undoubtedly the worst season of his career.
 He played in only 82 games all year (career 126 average per season, not counting the 35 games he played in 2004), batted only .287 (career .323), and caught only 52 games.
 He hoped to return to form in 2012.

 At the start of spring training, Mauer expressed strong dissatisfaction with the previous season, saying "I've kind of been answering...questions [about last season] all winter, and it left a bad taste in a lot of people's mouths, and mine included, but it's a new year, and as soon as we can forget about 2011, the better, and focus on not letting it happen again."
 On July 1, it was announced that he would be headed for his fifth All-Star Game.
-Mauer's batting average was .325 in the first half of the season, including 4 homers and 36 RBI.
-By mid-July, Mauer had the second highest batting average in the American League.
+Mauer's batting average was .325 in the first half of the season, including four homers and 36 RBI.
+By mid-July, Mauer had the second-highest batting average in the American League.
 On August 27, Mauer played his 832nd game at catcher for the Twins, breaking a franchise record set by Earl Battey.